 Instructions

-- Begin with a slice of fresh ripe orange, remove the center pith to avoid bitterness, then place in the bottom of an Old Fashioned rocks glass.
+- Begin with a slice of fresh ripe orange, remove the center pith to avoid bitterness, then place in the bottom of a rocks glass

 - Place a napkin over the glass and rest a cube of demararra sugar on it, then add several dashes of orange bitters.
-The napkin prevents any spillage from overpowering the drink
+The napkin prevents any spillage of bitters from overpowering the drink

 - Add one ounce of 15 year-old Pappy Van Winkle bourbon.